Jan. 1, 2000 (with updates)

 THE ONLINE rumor du jour, a viral text bluntly titled "Boycott KFC" (see below), urges us to think twice before buying a meal at KFC restaurants lest we find ourselves consuming a product shockingly different from what we've been led to expect.

-The product may look like fried chicken and taste like fried chicken — and it is, at least, fried, thank God — but it's not really chicken, the message asserts.
-It is, in fact, a "genetically manipulated organism" so far removed from the real animal that KFC is legally forbidden to call it chicken.
-And this is the reason, we are told, that Kentucky Fried Chicken, Inc. foreshortened its brand name to the acronym "KFC."
+The product may look like fried chicken and taste like fried chicken — and it is, at least, fried, thank God — but it's not real chicken, the rumor asserts.
+It is, we're told, a "genetically manipulated organism" so far removed from the real animal that KFC is legally forbidden to call it chicken.
+Which is the reason, supposedly, that Kentucky Fried Chicken, Inc. foreshortened its brand name to "KFC."

 See also: Man Finds 'Brain' in Box of KFC Chicken